 In \cite{AlbertiAmmariRomeroWintz2019} Alberti et al.\ generalize the above reconstruction problem to the case of \emph{moving} particles with observations at \emph{multiple} points in time.
 The motivation is twofold.
 First, one hopes to gain motion information in addition to the mere particle reconstruction at the different observation times.
 Second, the observations at multiple times may help to improve the reconstruction quality at every single point in time.
 Alberti et al.\ describe a dynamic particle configuration as a linear combination $\lambda=\sum_{i=1}^Nm_i\delta_{(x_i,v_i)}$ of Dirac measures in $\R^d\times\R^d$, where this time $x_i\in\R^d$ is the initial particle position and $v_i\in\R^d$ the particle velocity.
-They, too, allow complex-valued masses, but our reduction technique relies to some extent on the nonnegativity of the measure (their numerical optimization only applies to nonnegative measures as well).
+They, too, allow complex-valued masses, but our reduction technique relies to some extent on the nonnegativity of the measure (their numerical optimization only applies to nonnegative measures as well). \lookUp{\ref{item2},\ref{itemd}}In the following, we will use the notation $\pf{g}\nu$ to denote the pushforward measure of $\nu\in\M(X)$ under a measurable map $g\colon X\to Y$, that is the measure on $Y$ defined by $\pf{g}\nu(A)=\nu(g^{-1}(A))$ for all measurable sets $A$.
 The spatial configuration at time $t$ is then obtained by a \emph{``move''-operator}, the pushforward of $\lambda$ under $(x,v)\mapsto x+tv$,